ds-modules/EPS256-FA20/README.md

 ### Instructions to upload your notebook for presentation in class

+1. You will need permission to add to this public repository...
-1. Create a folder for your notebook/data/everything.
+2. Create a folder for your notebook/data/everything.
 Folder naming convention is: Wk0#-DescriptiveTitle-YourName.
 To do this click on the "Add file" button.
 Then type the name of your directory as if it is a file name, then add "/" after the file name.
-You will then need a file, just using ".gitkeep".
-Then you can click on the green "Commit" button to creat the folder.
+You will then need a file, just use ".gitkeep".
+Then click on the green "Commit" button to creat the folder.
-2. Add the juypter notebook file and any associated data etc to the directory.
+3. Add the juypter notebook file and any associated data etc to the directory.
+To do this, click on the folder you just created to enter the folder.
+Then click on the Add file puton and select the upload option.
+You can then drag and drop your files to add them to the directory.